OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 5. Comfort

-Many people with plantar fasciitis find that hiking shoes with good arch support give them the level of comfort they need.
+People with plantar fasciitis often find that shoes with robust arch support offer the comfort level they require.

 6. Good Laces